 The called Senda Litoral: Praia do Muíño – Praia Area Grande SA-3606 (Littoral Pathway: O Muíño Beach – Area Grande Beach SA-3606) permits to discover the natural and ethnographic values from almost all of the A Guarda’s Atlantic coast, along the 5.6 kilometres walk.

-The Blue Path starts right at the mouth of the Miño river, in the O Muíño Beach, taking the Littoral Pathway, open in 2010, and goes over the atlantic coastal until the fishing port to link with the Cetareas (shellfish hatcheries) Route and end in the Area Grande Beach.
-Those interested can continue the Cetareas Route until almost arriving to the municipal boundary with O Rosal.
+The Blue Path starts right at the mouth of the Miño river, in the O Muíño Beach, taking the Littoral Pathway, open in 2010, and goes over the Atlantic coastal until the fishing port to link with the Cetareas (shellfish hatcheries) Route and end in the Area Grande Beach.
+Those interested can continue the Cetareas Route until almost arriving in the municipal boundary with O Rosal.